 I believe the various offices designated as those whose charge is to govern our populace, are GOD ordained, and should thereby be respected.
 I believe that the vote of the people should be upheld and given opportunity to lead.
 I do, however, also believe that not every choice the populace makes turns out to be the leader the society needs.
 In that case, then it is the responsibility of the populace to seek to make a better choice next time.

 I also believe that the voting booth is not the place to begin one’s search for said leadership.
 Unfortunately, in our system, in our day, the choices put before us should have been eliminated by the core value filter.

 Let us face it, is humility a recognized trait of any one of those “battling it out” on our political stages?
 Gone seem to be the days when proven leaders are drafted into the political offices they hold.
 Did you know that George Washington did not run for the newly created office of President of the United States, he was drafted and encouraged to take the office because of his history of proving to be a true leader.
 He even refused to accept a third nomination.
 In fact, at least three of the afore-mentioned values seem to be absent across the board of choices thrust before us these days.

 Yes, the ballot box is not the place to make your choice for our leadership.
 The citizens of our country should make themselves so very knowledgeable of the workings and needs and impacts of our government that they would seek and find leaders in and amongst themselves to urge to take on the role.
 The greatest tool for a corrupt politician is an un-informed populace who will be paying for the decisions made no matter what.
 Not only would we have proven leaders in the GOD-ordained offices of government, but we could avoid the endless nausea of the campaign trails.

 In the words of a regional bard, “Wake-up America!”

-  Written and submitted by Robert Henry, Living by Faith Ministries, Member of Pickaway County Ministerial Association.
+Written and submitted by Robert Henry, Senior Minister of Living by Faith Ministries, Member of Pickaway County Ministerial Association.